What can the Inclusion Support Program offer me?

 - Children presenting with challenging or disruptive behaviour

-How Darebin services are working towards Aboriginal inclusion
+How Darebin services are working towards embedding Aboriginal perspectives

 Despite the City of Darebin being home to 1,200 Aboriginal people, few Aboriginal children were attending long day care.
 Together with their Inclusion Professional, a group of local services applied for Innovative Solutions funding.
 The application was a success.
 With the funding, respected local Aboriginal Elder – Uncle Trevor Gallagher – built their capacity to embed Aboriginal perspectives in their services.